 - Did not look into soundproofing or similar noise-reducing strategies.

-- Failed to warn you of the dangers of excessive noise levels and the measures that need to be taken to reduce the risk of hearing loss.
+- Failed to warn you of the dangers of excessive noise levels and the measures that need to be taken to lessen the risk of hearing loss.

-If you’d like to discuss claiming compensation for industrial deafness with our team, please call today and we’ll review your options.
+If you want to discuss claiming compensation for industrial deafness with our team, please call today, and we’ll review your options.

 Making An Industrial Deafness Claim